doralikesmath/CppDeepLearning/README.md

         make

-## To complie on MacOS with OpenMP
+### 3.2.
+To complie on MacOS with OpenMP
+As this moment, my implementation of OpenMP is broken so please don't try this yet.

 1. Install the lastest version of `gcc`, since the default `clang` compiler on MacOS does not support the compiling flag `-fopenmp` we need for OpenMP.

         brew install gcc